Accounting for Financial Instruments—Hedge Accounting

 On December 2, 2016, the FASB hosted two public roundtables in Norwalk, CT, which provided an opportunity for those who had submitted comment letters to provide their feedback on the proposed Update.

-*Tentative Board Decisions Reached to Date (As of MARCH 8, 2017)Tentative Board Decisions to Date During Deliberations.
+*Tentative Board Decisions Reached to Date (As of April 4, 2017)Tentative Board Decisions Reached to Date During Deliberations.

 *Board/Other Public Meeting Dates—CurrentThe Board meeting minutes are provided for the information and convenience of constituents who want to follow the Board’s deliberations.
 All of the conclusions reported are tentative and may be changed at future Board meetings.
 Decisions become final only after a formal written ballot to issue a final standard.